heyMadhur/VirtuNexaWeek2FactorialCalculator/ReadMe.md

 - **Data Storage:**
   All calculation records are saved in an H2 database file located in the `./data` directory within the project folder.
 This file is automatically created when the application runs.

-## Final Thoughts

-This application is both a useful utility and a demonstration of how to combine core Java programming with persistent data storage.
-It showcases how to implement both iterative and recursive algorithms in a clean, user-friendly manner.
-If you have any questions or feedback, please feel free to reach out.